AaronWatters/H5Gizmos/doc/Javascript/README.md

 The conversion follows JSON conventions except that the value is truncated at a recursive depth (see `to_depth` below) and the `Uint8Array` is converted to a hexidecimal encoded string.
+The function `element.send_value` is not converted as a function but is translated to a trivial object representation `{}`.

 The following decodes the hex string into a Python byte array: